wjcarpenter/gvoice-sms-takeout-xml/README.md

 If you have all of the conflicting numbers in your phone contact records, things will work out without your needing to do anything.
-If you don't have one of those numbers for the contact, then the record will show up as just the phone number and no contact name.
+If you don't have one of those numbers for the contact, then the record will show up on your phone as just the phone number and no contact name.

 Why can't we just take care of this?
 Well, the way things are stored on your phone is with separate